-As for the graviton field, we now use the residual gauge to fix the traceless condition in order to recover the irreducible representation of $\mathrm{SO}(D-1,1)$.
+As for the graviton field, we now use the residual gauge to fix the traceless condition in order to recover the on-shell irreducible representation.
 The traceless condition can be imposed requiring

 The compatibility condition with the de Donder-like gauge is given by

 Requiring \eqref{tracecon} and \eqref{compatibility} it is enough to reach de Donder-like plus traceless gauge.
 In de Donder gauge, the equations of motion for the \((2,1)\) field take the simple form \eqref{eom}.
 Contracting indices immediately yields